 Military Coats.-There is a great variety of taste in military coats worn by modern armies.
 Those for garrison use are still designed more for display than for comfort.
 Here the dictum that the circulation, respiration, and free muscular movements should not be interfered with is quite cast aside and the nearest approximation to "a perfect fit" possible is often sought.
 Comfort is entirely secondary to appearance.
 Still, we must no doubt sacrifice something to the principle that the soldier's pride in his calling should be fostered, and it is well known that a handsome uniform is a good stimulus to recruiting.
-For campaign wear the loose-fitting olive drab blouse with large patch pockets is an excellent garment, except for the tight standing-collar.
-This latter should be replaced by a low rolling-collar, like that of civilian attire or the tunic of the British service.

-In the field during hot weather the coat is discarded, and the olive drab flannel shirt is worn as the outer garment, which is an admirable concession to comfort and good sense.
-In cold weather the blouse will usually be replaced by a heavy wool sweater or short trench overcoat.
+For campaign wear the loose-fitting olive drab blouse with large patch pockets is an excellent garment.
+In hot weather this coat is discarded and the olive drab flannel shirt is worn as the outer garment; this is an admirable concession to comfort and good sense.
+In cold weather the blouse will usually be replaced by a heavy wool sweater.

-Overcoat.-Two kinds of overcoats are used in our service.
-That ordinarily issued and worn is of drab woolen cloth, thinly lined.
-It was formerly equipped with a hood.
+Overcoat.-Two kinds of overcoats are used in our ser-That ordinarily issued and worn is of drab woolen cloth, thinly lined.
+It was formerly equipped with a hood, which, for reasons not understood, is no longer authorized.
 In weather of moderate severity this is a fairly satisfactory garment.
+By recent regulation it does not become the property of the soldier, but its continued ownership is vested in the United States.
 The frequent issue of a long overcoat to a short man and the reverse is a common observation.
-The front corners of the skirts are provided with buttons and flap, that they may be turned back in marching.
-But even with this provision, marching of foot troops is decidedly hampered by the overcoat.
+The front corners of the skirts are provided with buttons and flap, that they may be turned back in marching. even with this provision, marching of foot troops is decidedly hampered by the overcoat.
 This garment is much too thin to afford protection against extreme cold.

-For severe winter weather, an overcoat made of brown canvas and lined with blanket is an occasional issue.
+For such weather an overcoat made of brown canvas and lined with blanket is an occasional issue.
 This is a superior article and affords excellent protection against cold winds, as well as rain.
-A short canvas overcoat, lined with sheepskin and provided with a fur collar, has been adopted for trench wear.